Fug

 where

 This prediction interval is found under the headings “lici_1” and “uici_1” in the data window.
-This would give the upper and lower limits of the prediction interval so in an examination, it will probably be a different level of prediction i.e. 90% rather than the output’s 95%.
+This would give the upper and lower limits of the prediction interval so in an examination, it will probably be a different level of prediction i.e. 90% rather than the default output 95%.
 Once again look up the 90% t-value and substitute in with all the other values from the output.

 In the output, the symbol “i” is used to denote individual.